Air Florida Flight 90: Aircraft

-The aircraft involved, a Boeing 737-222, registered as N62AF, was manufactured in 1969 and previously flown by United Airlines under the registration N9050U.
+The aircraft involved, a 13-year-old Boeing 737-222, registered as N62AF, was manufactured in 1969 and previously flown by United Airlines under the registration N9050U.
 It was sold to Air Florida in 1980.
-The aircraft was powered by two Pratt & Whitney JT8D-9A turbofan engines, and had flown over 27,000 hours before the crash.
+The aircraft was powered by two Pratt & Whitney JT8D-9A turbofan engines, and had flown over 27,000 hours before the accident.

 Cockpit crew

-The pilot, Captain Larry M. Wheaton, aged 34, was hired by Air Florida in October 1978 as a first officer.
+The Captain, Larry M. Wheaton, aged 34, was hired by Air Florida in October 1978 as a first officer.
 He was promoted to captain in August 1980.
 At the time of the accident, he had about 8,300 total flight hours, with 2,322 hours of commercial jet experience, all logged at Air Florida.
 He had logged 1,752 hours on the Boeing 737, the accident aircraft type, 1,100 of those hours as captain.

 Wheaton was described by fellow pilots as a quiet person, with good operational skills and knowledge, who had operated well in high-workload flying situations.
 His leadership style was described as similar to those of other pilots.
-On May 8, 1980, though, he was suspended after failing a Boeing 737 company line check and was found to be unsatisfactory in these areas: adherence to regulations, checklist usage, flight procedures such as departures and cruise control, and approaches and landings.
+On May 8, 1980, though, he was suspended after failing a Boeing 737 company line check and was found to be unsatisfactory in these areas: adherence to regulations, checklist usage, flight procedures such as departures and autopilot usage, and approaches and landings.
 He resumed his duties after passing a retest on August 27, 1980.
 On April 24, 1981, he received an unsatisfactory grade on a company recurrent proficiency check when he showed deficiencies in memory items, knowledge of aircraft systems, and aircraft limitations.
 Three days later, he satisfactorily passed a proficiency recheck.

 The first officer, Roger A. Pettit, aged 31, was hired by Air Florida on October 3, 1980, as a first officer on the Boeing 737.
 At the time of the accident, he had around 3,353 flight hours, 992 with Air Florida, all on the 737.
 From October 1977 to October 1980, he had been a fighter pilot in the US Air Force, accumulating 669 hours as a flight examiner, instructor pilot, and ground instructor in an F-15 fighter unit.

 The first officer was described by personal friends and pilots as a witty, bright, outgoing individual with an excellent command of physical and mental skills in aircraft piloting.
 Those who had flown with him during stressful flight operations said that during those times, he remained the same witty, sharp individual, "who knew his limitations."
 Several persons said that he was the type of pilot who would not hesitate to speak up if he knew something specific was wrong with flight operations.